Are you someone who would like to get started on an exercise program but afraid you'll make a fool of yourself if you were to go to a gym?

 Regardless of what type of workout you plan to do it is very important to warm up AND warm down for at least 5 minutes.
-Once you have loosened up you can begin with a 20-30 minute workout and increase you speed when you feel comfortable.
-Most treadmills have various programmes which you can pre-set, however I recommend you adjust your machine manually until you are more sure of yourself.
+Once you have loosened up you can begin with a 20-30 minute workout and increase your speed when you feel comfortable.
+Most treadmills have various programs that you can pre-set, however, I recommend you adjust your machine manually until you are more sure of yourself.

 There are treadmills for walkers with comfort and convenience features which are perfect for low impact exercise.

 Many walkers (and runners) now consider the treadmill one of the best lifetime fitness purchases they can make.
 While a few purists who insist that outdoors is the only true path for walking and running, most runners can see that a home treadmill offers wonderful advantages, LIKE Cold weather.
 Hot weather.
 Rain even Allergies & Darkness.